 The BBC documentary program Ancient Worlds was first broadcast around the world in 2010.
 This unique and significant film recognizes the role of the Phoenicians, who interacted with many of the great societies of antiquity.
 Now you can see the program in its entirety on any device connected to the Internet.

 This six-part series covers the time from the first cities rising in the Middle East to the fall of the Roman Empire in the West.
 The Phoenicians are revealed in sequences filmed in Lebanon and other parts of the Mediterranean where they traveled and established their many colonies.

 The first version of Ancient Worlds was made with Richard Miles as the only presenter.
 However the program was then enhanced with experts from around the world adding richness and breadth to the material.
-This worldwide version gained additional depth on the Phoenicians by interviewing Sanford Holst, who is a member of the well-respected Royal Historical Society and author of Phoenician Secrets.
+This worldwide version gained additional depth on the Phoenicians by interviewing Sanford Holst, who is a member of the Royal Historical Society and author of Phoenicians: Lebanon’s Epic Heritage.

 To See the Program